sopra-fs24-group-19/server-group19/contributions.md

      * the help seeker (creator of the task the todo belongs to) can update the status of both todos that he posted and that the helper posted
   * Implemented endpoint checking whether all to-do items related to a specific task have been marked as done
   * Modified the create task function so that when creating a task, also a default to-do item is created
+  * Implemented a new endpoint that allows the frontend to retrieve a task using its id
+*  further activities: Fixed some bugs, deployed the server to Google cloud, wrote tests for the new features

 ## FRONTEND CONTRIBUTIONS